Best nasi lemak in Singapore

 Check out our Straits Club review.

-Straits Club is a halal-certified eatery.
+Straits Club is not a halal-certified eatery but uses no pork or lard.

 Straits Club Review: Malaysian-Style Nasi Lemak With Crispy Fried Chicken In One-north